JMendes1995/py_heideltime/README.md

   - Download from [TreeTagger](https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) the parameter files
   - gunzip < Downloaded file >
   - Copy the extracted file to the module folder /py_heideltime/HeidelTime/TreeTagger< your system >/lib/

-## Python Notebook
-We highly recommend you to use this [python notebook](notebook-py-heldeltime.ipynb) if you are interested in playing with py_heideltime.

 ## Related Projects